the Lower Falls create nice rainbows

 down 170 meters to an observation point with a spectacular view of the Lower Falls.

-The last time we saw the falls was in June
+The last time we were at the falls

 the Upper Falls with the Chittenden Memorial Bridge in the background

-after the Upper Falls the Yellowstone River roars on
+after the Lower Falls the Yellowstone river roars on